BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

   <em>Figure 18: Select the format for your battle</em>
 </p>

+3. Select your team from the "Team" dropdown menu.

 <!-- Figure 19 -->
 <p align="center">
   <img src="/Picture21.png" alt="Figure 19: Select your team from the dropdown menu">